Thursday, December 24, 2009

 In one of those early magazines, I came upon the aforementioned column, “Computing in the Country,” that was, during its brief life, my favorite.
 The author was a dude who might have been the Uncle Rod of the early PC era.
 Every month, he dispensed plenty of down-home and often corn-ball wisdom on then-puzzling subjects like dbase II and the CP/M operating system: “Run Wordstar on an 8080 CP/M machine and you are walkin’ in high cotton.”
 I wish I could read some of those pieces again, or at the very least recall the author’s name, or even the magazine he appeared in.

 That could have been a (then) modest little rag out ot Titusville, Florida, Computer Shopper, published by Glen Patch, the same guy who still does the excellent and lively Shutterbug.
 Or it could have been one of the little-noted-nor-long-remembered self-published computer hobbyist pubs of those days.
-In fact, I believe it was one of those, another tiny Florida based magazine, Computer Trader, which was popular with the hamfest/computer show crowd during the short time it was with us.
+In fact, I believe it was one of those, another tiny Florida-based magazine, Computer Trader ("For Most Computers and Ham Radio"), that was popular with the hamfest/computer show crowd during the mid 80s.

 Yep, I just loved them microcomputers.
 They were MY BAG, man.
 Not that, as above, I looked on ‘em as a potential tool for amateur astronomy, you understand, not in the beginning.
 Mostly, they were a diversion like the first video game I played in the late 70s, Space War, at McCain Mall’s Aladdin's Castle arcade in Little Rock.
 For most of us lusting after TRS-80s and Apple IIs, PCs were an end in themselves, like ham radio—or amateur astronomy.
 Sure, the makers of the store-bought computers that were beginning to displace S-100 bus kits said you could do stuff like BALANCE YOUR CHECKBOOK.
 But that wasn’t the draw.
 The draw was that they were just so darned cool.
 All the Heinlein and Clarke and Asimov promises coming true in your den.